 The Greek edition did something different with both cover and title.
 The title is Αγγελοι και ΔΑΙΜΟΝΕΣ which means Angels and Demons.
 Appropriate!
 And the graphic is striking and suits Karou.

-The Slavic version is interesting because it’s the only one to show Akiva on the front.
+The Slovak version is interesting because it’s the only one to show Akiva on the front.

 The Indonesian cover is another really pretty feather cover, but again I’m not sure if it adequately signals what the story is about.